SherG/sherrieg/content/blog/dissent/index.md

 <hr/>

-The same can be said of any organization, group, or community.
+The same can be said of any organization, group, or community, right?

 ### Related